CharlesRHouston/dysarthria-project/README.md

 The encoder-decoder model is coded from scratch, but inspired by an [article](https://keras.io/examples/nlp/lstm_seq2seq/) by Francois Chollet.
 The crux of the model is in *main.py*.
 Feature extraction using MFCCs can be found in *data.py*.
 The WERs and CERs are calculated using *levenshtein.py* and *results.py*.

+### Figures

+Exploratory data analysis of the UASpeech dataset as well as all of the plots used in the thesis are provided.

 ### References

 * Hannun, Awni, Carl Case, et al. (2014).
 Deep Speech: Scaling up end-to-end speech recognition. arXiv: 1412.5567 [cs.CL].